 - Customer D is matched to Session 4 as [Customer D's UK phone number, Twilio Proxy UK number #44-87-000-1234]

 - Driver Z is matched to Session 4 as [Driver Z's US phone number, Twilio Proxy US number #1-415-555-3434]

 This means that customer D won't have any trouble sending SMS messages to a UK number, but they will still be proxied through to reach Driver Z on a US number.

-Proxy intelligently manages phone number allocation.
-Algorithmically, it attempts to optimize for many use cases and prioritizes:
+Proxy attempts to optimize phone number allocation for many use cases and prioritizes:

 - Using your number pool as efficiently as possible

-- Avoiding any possibility of collision where conversations 'merge' the wrong participants
+- Avoiding any possibility of a collision where conversations 'merge' the wrong participants

 - Selecting numbers appropriate to end-user capabilities and conversation types